Configuring a recurring schedule for Next-Best-Action

 want to target.

 For example: For example, when targeting the customers at the account level, you might use a context like Household or Account, depending on the settings that you configured in the Context Dictionary.
+Note: Choosing context other than top level customer context will result a warning, as using contexts below primary will impact engagement policies and might result in action failures.

 - Select the starting population and optionally also the volume constraint, as described in steps 2 and 3.